JazzMaster/LazGFX/README.md

 This code doesnt call the LCL- but yours might.
 LCL errors are up to you to fix.

-SDL "Pointer issues" and mem-alloc/free issues- need to be worked out by you.
+OGL/SDL "Pointer issues" and mem-alloc/free issues- need to be worked out by you.
 Im having a hard time debugging them myself- and SDL doesnt want to co operate.

-### Why WHYE ..WHEY..
+### Why WHYE ..WHY..

 There are loads of projects where people cannot revise changes publicly.
 Programmers are making it more difficult with mailing lists (spam) and "private repos".